 If there is new construction in your area, there can be more sediment entering the water system.
 This extra sediment can clog your filters more frequently than the recommended 6 months.

-- If the rake that ejects the cubes is stuck, the icemaker cannot complete its cycle.
-Check for ice that may be in the way.
+- Check for ice that may be in the way.
 Use caution: the icemaker mold may be hot.
 See also Refrigerator Icemaker Cubes Won't Drop From Mold.

 View a short video about troubleshooting your icemaker: